Fire Sprinkler Retrofit

 - Remodels - new/remodeled square footage is more than 50% of the existing space

-In some cases, the water main serving the structure is not big enough to support a sprinkler systems.
-In that case, the home owner will need to upgrade the main.
+In some cases, the water supply (water lateral) coming from the water main serving the structure is not big enough to support a sprinkler system.
+In that case, the homeowner will need to upgrade the water lateral.
 Contact the Public Works Department at 707-778-4546 for information about the water lateral upgrades.